SimonSchwaiger/Adalight-OpenCV/README.md

 - **invertLEDOrder**: Inverts transmitted LED colours to match strip orientation to webcam orientation (possible values are 0 and 1)

 Finally, connect the flashed microcontroller to the the PC and start [application.py](application.py) in the configured virtual environment.
-The intended way for the application to be started, is to add it as a systemd service to start it automaticall, as described [here](https://www.dexterindustries.com/howto/run-a-program-on-your-raspberry-pi-at-startup/).
+The intended way for the application to be started, is to add it as a systemd service to start it automatically, as described [here](https://www.dexterindustries.com/howto/run-a-program-on-your-raspberry-pi-at-startup/).
 A sample service [configuration](./adalight.service) is provided in the repository.
-It assumes the repository and virtual environment to be located in */home/pi/git/Adalight-OpenCV* and */home/pi/myenv* respectively.
+It assumes the repository and virtual environment to be located in */home/pi/git/Adalight-OpenCV* and that the virtual environment is called *myenv*.

 ## Further Improvements